webrecorder/browsertrix/docs/user-guide/overview.md

 ## Crawling

+For organizations with a set execution minute limit, the crawling panel displays a graph of how much execution time has been used and how much is currently remaining.
+Monthly execution time limits reset on the first of each month at 12:00 AM GMT.

-The crawling panel lists the amount of currently running and waiting crawls as well as the number of total pages captured.
+The crawling panel also lists the number of currently running and waiting crawls, as well as the total number of pages captured.

 ## Collections